cjeller1592/WriteasAPI/README.md

 ```

 _Retrieve a Collection Post:_
-To retrieve a collection post, all you need is the slug of the post and the collection's alias.
+To retrieve a collection post, all you need is the collection's alias and the post's slug.
 Say we want to grab this post: https://write.as/matt/stepping-back

 ```
-post = c.retrieveCPost('why-i-still-love-computers', 'natedickson')
+post = c.retrieveCPost('matt', 'stepping-back')

 # This will return the post's data
 ```